 Scroll through to see all of the different cat Halloween costumes and Halloween cat makeup that we're loving right now.

 For the cat with an interest in expending the least amount of effort possible, go timeless.
 All you need is black and white eyeliner and a pair of ears.
-Try MAC's Chromographic Pencil in Pure White and Black Black ($17 each).
+Try NYX Professional Makeup Mechanical Eye Liner Pencil ($4), which is available in both black and white.

 Feeling mischievous?
-The Cheshire cat is the choice for you.
-This look requires just black and white face paint ($19), a pair of spooky contacts ($21), some ears, and a wig if you're feeling ambitious.
-(Party Delights has a full video tutorial for Cheshire cat makeup.)
+The Cheshire Cat is the choice for you.
+This look requires just black and white face paint, a pair of spooky contacts, some ears, and a wig.
+If you're feeling ambitious, you can mimic this full-face, bloody teeth version, but Party Delights also has a full video tutorial for Cheshire Cat makeup.

-Here's another one that takes few products to execute.
-Just tease your hair as big as you can, whip out your black eyeliner and some lashes ($4), and let your inner lioness roar this Halloween.
-(Or see Zoe Mountford's exact lioness makeup tutorial.)
+Here's another one that takes a few products to execute.
+Tease your hair as big as you can, whip out your black eyeliner and flared falsies (we like Huda's Classic False Lashes in Samantha, $20, for a cat eye look), and let your inner lioness roar this Halloween.
+To recreate, check out makeup guru, Desi Perkins's similar lioness makeup look.

 For the Halloween haters, we (lovingly) suggest Grumpy Cat.
 The grumpiest of cats is also one of the most lovable—which is why this costume will make you the best-liked cat at any party.
-(Melissa Bernard re-creates the Grumpy Cat look in her video tutorial.)
+(Melissa Bernard recreates the Grumpy Cat look in her tutorial).

 And, of course, you can never go wrong with a kick-ass, crime-fighting cat like Catwoman.
 All you need is some black face paint like Ben Nye Professional Creme ($15) for the mask outline, red lipstick, and a pair of cat ears.